Kerry Vachta

 Founder and Executive Director, Rogue Scholar, LLC and Just Research, LLC

-Through these consulting firms, I put the skills I developed during my academic and evaluation consulting career (e.g. systems change, organizational and program evaluation; participatory and community-based research; strategic and adaptive planning and learning; thought partnership; grant development and management, etc.) to work with governmental, philanthropic, non‐profit, community-based, and private sector organizations.
+Through these consulting firms, I put the skills I developed in higher education and evaluation consulting (e.g. systems change, organizational and program evaluation and capacity building; participatory and community-based research; strategic and adaptive planning and learning; thought partnership; grant development and management, etc.) to work with governmental, philanthropic, non‐profit, community-based, and private sector organizations.

 Senior Researcher, Spark Policy Institute